 Pastors have enough on their plates with preaching calendars, visitations, conflict management, family events, endless meetings and myriad other challenges.
 We understand.

 We understand that it might sound self-serving to have a consulting group giving advice on what to look for in a consulting group!
-However, The Malphurs Group has been partnering with churches for over 20 years, and we want you to be well-informed about what to look out for in this space.
+However, The Malphurs Group has 20 years of consulting experience with churches, and we want you to be well-informed about what to look out for in this space.

 10 Church Consulting Essentials To Know Before Hiring a Consultant:

 First, look for an organization that helps you develop a solid foundation but also empowers you to implement strategic change.

 There tend to be two extremes in church consulting: groups that focus primarily on high-level elements (like mission and vision) and others that focus primarily on systems and strategies (like staffing plans and volunteer culture).
 The reality is that you need to work with a partner that focuses on both ends of the spectrum.

 You cannot decide what to do (strategy) until you fully understand who you are and where you’re going (mission, core values, and vision).
 Likewise, a good identity-formation process that lacks an actionable strategy is a waste of time and money.